 Now, there are exceptions.
 If you are a lean start-up, a one-person operation, or some other very small, modern operation, you might want to investigate coworking spaces.
 Office space rental costs can be incredibly high in a city that never sleeps, so bringing down that line item could be a boon to your operating budget.
 There are many options throughout NYC.
 The cost can range from $350-$450 for a bare-bones, shared desk up to the $2000 for a private office large enough to accommodate 4-8 people.

 Of course, those options come with plenty of drawbacks compared with typical office spaces.
 Proceed cautiously.

 Make sure you know what type of space you need, how much square footage you need for the length of the lease, and how much you might grow and expand over the length of the lease.
 You don’t want to get stuck having to move to a larger space 2 years into a 5-year lease.

 Do You Need a Broker?

 Tenant brokers are available, but you really need to make sure they are going to be worth it.
 A tenant broker will probably want to you sign exclusively, but you should resist that as much as possible.
-Only the best ones are going to be worth narrowing down your flexibility, doing the legwork necessary to find you a good spaces.
+Only the best ones are going to be worth narrowing down your flexibility and doing the legwork necessary to find you a good space.
 Do your homework and you might not need a broker at all.